 We have what's called a 'buy list', which is essentially a list of different books categories or genres that we are in the market to buy.
-That list rarely changes, and at present (August 2021) we're in the market to buy Troubles books, sci-fi, fantasy, horror, classics and history non fiction.
-Not Readers Digest, not Encyclopaedia Britannica, not gardening books, not crime fiction, not cookery, not academic textbooks - just what's on our buy list.
+That list rarely changes, and at present (March 2022) we're in the market to buy Troubles books, sci-fi, fantasy, horror, classics and history non fiction.
+Not Readers Digest, not Encyclopaedia Britannica, not chick lit, not gardening books, not crime fiction, not cookery, not academic textbooks - just what's on our buy list.
 There's a simple reason for us being so picky - 7 years of buying and selling used books in Belfast has taught us what people want and what they want to pay for their books.
 With crime fiction they expect to pay 20p to £1 for used books as charity shops and car boot sales are flooded with books like this, so us selling them in a retail shop for pence isn't a great idea at all, hence why we dont buy those type of books, and if we received them as a donation the vast majority of them get recycled into charity by us.

 If you're stuck with any of the books not on our buy list, and you want to get paid for your used books, Gumtree Northern Ireland has a books section.
 The only problem with Gumtree is that people seem to think their books are made of gold, and because they are listed on Amazon as £14.87 used, they think that £13 cash is a fair price, totally neglecting that Amazon has a Sales Rank system, and used books that are priced that high are SLOOOOOOOWWWWWW movers, out of print stuff or something else.
 Phew, that was a long sentence.
 You get what I mean though' - most ads for books on Gumtree should show 'Fantasy Island' as the sellers location.
 It’s also worth reflecting that the reason you can see the Gumtree, Amazon and Ebay prices is because the items haven’t sold for the price the seller is asking for them.